Continual Prune-and-Select: Class-incremental learning with specialized subnetworks: Further analysis

-Let us explore how many parameters are used by the task (\Cref{fig:params_visualization}).
+\paragraph{Knowledge transfer} Let us explore how many parameters are used by every task in the case of ResNet-18 on ImageNet-1000.
 We consider the union and the intersection of all masks as sets.
-In \Cref{fig:masks} we show how the union and intersection are distributed across parameters.
-From, the union, we observe that the last layers are almost fully occupied in contrast to the first layers.
-From the intersection, it can be seen that a significant fraction of parameters are shared between each of the tasks across all layers.
-At the same time, about 85\% are assigned to two and more tasks (\Cref{fig:shared}).
+In Figure \ref{fig:params_visualization}(a) we show how the union and intersection are distributed across parameters after the last task is learned in the case of ResNet-18 on ImageNet-1000.
+From the union, we observe that the last layers are almost fully occupied in contrast to the first layers.
+From the intersection, it can be seen that a significant fraction of parameters is shared between each of the tasks across all layers.
+At the same time, about 85\% are assigned to two and more tasks (Figure \ref{fig:params_visualization}(b)).
 Notably, 35\% of parameters are shared across all ten tasks and about 50\% of parameters are used for nine and more tasks.
 From these figures, we can conclude that almost all parameters are occupied at the end, having significant overlaps between subnetworks.
-However, looking at \Cref{fig:imagenet1000_resnet18_acc}, we see that performance remains stable, without drops.
+However, looking at Figure \ref{fig:imagenet1000_resnet18_acc}, we see that performance remains stable, without drops.
 This allows us to conclude that subnetworks share knowledge between tasks, which helps to assimilate new patterns.